 It’s the perfect place for a romantic getaway, a big city break, or that long-awaited vacation.
 Mexico is also quite affordable, and the great weather makes it a country to visit at any time of the year.

-From the beautiful Cancun waters, the stunning shorelines or Tulum, to the archaeological marvels at Chichen Itza and the architectural wonders of the Aztec Major Temple, a trip to Mexico will stay with you for a long time.
+From the beautiful Cancun waters, and the stunning shorelines of Tulum, to the archaeological marvels at Chichen Itza and the architectural wonders of the Aztec Major Temple, a trip to Mexico will stay with you for a long time.

 Transportation Options in Mexico